aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

    export NAME=<unique name for stacks>
    ```

-5. Optional, export the following enviornment variable if you wish to build your containers from source using the submodules.
+5. Optional, export the following environment variable if you wish to build your containers from source using the submodules.

    ```
    export BUILD_FROM_SOURCE=true